A study on certain bounds of the rna number and some characterizations of the parity signed graphs: Introduction

-In section \ref{sec2.1}, we study the \it{rna} number for trees and obtain non-trivial upper bounds for the \it{rna} number of the trees: For a tree $T$ of order $n$, we get $\rna{T}\leq \ceil{n-1}{2}$.
+In section \ref{sec2.1}, we study the \textit{rna} number for trees and obtain non-trivial upper bounds for the \textit{rna} number of the trees: For a tree $T$ of order $n$, we get $\rna{T}\leq \ceil{n-1}{2}$.
 Moreover, we study the classes of trees whose $rna$ numbers are either $\leq \ceil{\Delta}{2}$ or $>\ceil{\Delta}{2}$, where $\Delta$ is the maximum degree of a graph(in this case, tree).
 In section \ref{sec2.2}, we prove that a class of trees of order n can be partitioned into classes $R_i$, where $R_i$ consists of graphs with $rna$ number $i$, $1\leq i\leq \ceil{n-1}{2}$.
-We prove this by constructing a specific family of trees of order n, in which each member's $rna$ number takes a unique value from the set $\{1,2,\ldots,\ceil{n-1}{2}\}$.
+We prove this by constructing a specific family of trees of order n, in which each member's $rna$ number takes a different value from the set $\{1,2,\ldots,\ceil{n-1}{2}\}$.
 Finally, in section \ref{sec2.3}, we characterize graphs with $rna$ number equal to 1 using the spanning trees of the graph.
-We also prove the characterization of graphs with $rna$ number equal to 2.
+We also prove the characterization of graphs with $rna$ number equal to 2.\\ \textit{Notations.} \\ Let $G$ be a simple, connected graph of order $n$ (order and size of a graph is already defined in section \ref{sec1.1}) and we shall denote $\Delta(G)=\Delta$ as the maximum degree of $G$..
+Let $N(n)=\{1,2,\ldots,n\}$.
+Let $N_o(n)\subset N$ and $N_e(n)\subset N$ be the set of all odd integers and the set of all even integers, respectively, such that $N_o(n)\cup N_e(n)=N$.
+Suppose $f:V(G)\longrightarrow N(n)$ is a bijective function, then $\sigma_f$ is a function $\sigma_f:E(G)\rightarrow \{-1,1\}$ such that $\sigma_f(uv)=1$ if $f(u),f(v)$ are of the same parity and $\sigma_f(uv)=-1$ if $f(u),f(v)$ are of different parity. \\ If $H\subseteq V(G)$, then the subgraph of $G$ induced by $H$ is denoted by $G[H]$ (also called as induced subgraph of $G$).\\ Let $S=(G,\sigma)$ be a parity signed graph and $A,B$ be the partition of $S$.
+Then we know that $||A|-|B||\leq 1$ and the negative edges in $S$ lies between $A$ and $B$.
+Let us call such partition $A,B$ of a parity signed graph as parity partition.